nixonsparrow/adventofcode2021/README.md

 ~~~~
 pytest -v
 ~~~~
-To include tests with completion time more than a couple of seconds and future test templates, use:
+To include finished tests with, use:
 ~~~~
-pytest --ignored
+pytest --finished
 ~~~~